exercism/pharo-smalltalk/README.md

 You first need to ensure that you have a complete exercism development environment and have installed:
 1. the [exercism command line interface](https://exercism.io/cli-walkthrough) and configured it to point to somewhere sensible for development (e.g. `exercism configure -w ~/development/exercism`)
+1. the exercism/[problem specifications](https://github.com/exercism/problem-specifications) repo in a subdirectory of the exercism workspace configured above (this repo is used to generate exercise readme.md files, and as a reference to the suggested tests)
 1. the [configlet](https://github.com/exercism/configlet#usage) linter/generator
-1. the exercism/[problem specifications](https://github.com/exercism/problem-specifications) repo as subdirectory of the exercism workspace configured above (this repo is used to generate exercise readme.md files, and to refer to the suggested tests)
-1. the exercism/[pharo](https://github.com/exercism/pharo) repo, as a staging repository to which you will generate exercises and assets to check-in (seperately from coding in pharo)
+1. the exercism/[pharo](https://github.com/exercism/pharo) repo, as a staging repository to which you will generate exercises and assets to check-in (seperately from coding in pharo).
+I suggest calling it something like `~/development/exercism/pharo-staging` to avoid any confusion (note: it can reside anywhere)

-Next you need to setup a Pharo environment for creating the actual coding examples.
-You need to load a development baseline either by:
+Next setup a Pharo environment for creating the actual coding examples.
+You need to load a development exercism baseline either by:

 - Use an existing Pharo image (or [PharoLauncher](https://github.com/pharo-project/pharo-launcher)) and install the [latest Iceberg for Pharo 6.1](https://github.com/pharo-vcs/iceberg#update-iceberg).
 Next, clone `https://exercism/pharo` (with the new v1.2.x Iceberg UI, select: "clone from github" and specify `exercism` as the owner name, `pharo` as the project name, and use `HTTPS` as the protocol.
 This will automatically specify a src directory of `dev/src`).
 You should then install the Metacello baseline `dev` (not default) from the Iceberg, Metacello context menu.

 ***OR***

-- From a terminal command line, entering:
+- From a terminal command line, enter:

 ```bash
 curl https://get.pharo.org | bash